 - If you’re living with a partner, but decided not to take the marriage plunge

 - If you’re living with a relative that isn’t a first degree relation

-- If someone else owns a part of your place but isn’t living with you
+- If someone is a co-signer or guarantor on your lease but isn’t living with you

 Pro Tip: When adding your partner or relative as an additional insured, you should increase your personal property coverage to make sure there’s enough for you both.

 More people means more liability, or a higher chance of bad things happening to those you love – things like getting sued, or having to pay medical bills or legal fees as the result of an accident.